-In dynamic graph with time dependent $G{V(t), E(t)}$ a node/vertex may be removed or added, depends on the dynamic changes that occurred real-time on the graph especially in buildings.
-Weight of the edges is also changes over time.
-For example, in an emergency situation, e.g. fire in a specific floor in a building, elevators will be assigned as a dynamic node/vertex.
-In case of a fire incident, it is advised to use the stairs instead of elevators.
-Considering the complexity of modern buildings and the great numbers of people that can be inside the buildings, it is rather difficult to organize a quick evacuation.
-In vehicle routing problem, destination node is fixed, whereas the start node would be dynamically located anywhere on the map.
+Vehicle routing problem.
+In this case, destination node is fixed, whereas the start node would be dynamically located anywhere on the map.
 For example, call for a taxi; a person calls a taxi company and gives his/her location to the operator.
 Then the operator will searched and dispatched the nearest taxi to the given location and informed the caller the estimated time of arrival of the taxi.
 With a dynamic factor such as road traffic taking into account, the assigned taxi might not be able to arrive at the specific location in time.
 Other available taxi (second nearest) will then be notified, and the process goes on until a taxi reached the caller.
 Algorithm that will be used for this type of problem will have one-to-many type Therefore this type of case is much easier than the following problem.

-While in rescue operation planning, the model of a building can either be an abstraction of a building is represented with polygons in 3D space (Zlatanova et. al 2004) which is likely geometry or topology model, or a logical model, which represents the connections between the rooms.
-The rooms and important crossings are represented with nodes; the paths are represented as links between nodes.
-Therefore scenario such as "would the model be able to assign each rescuer to survivor(s) in a rescue operation and evacuation process with known or unknown number of survivor in case of a fire situation?" can be solved.
+Rescue operation planning.
+Would the model be able to assign each rescuer to survivor(s) in a rescue operation and evacuation process with known or unknown number of survivor in case of a fire situation?
+The model of a building can either be an abstraction of a building is represented with polygons in 3D space (Zlatanova et. al 2004) which is likely geometry or topology model, or a logical model, which represents the connections between the rooms.
+The rooms and important crossings are represented with nodes; the paths are represented as links between nodes

 The requirements of real-time, more accuracy and individuation for dynamic navigation can be met in the situation.
 There are at least two elements to realize dynamic navigation in vehicle navigation.
-Firstly, is the data that reflects the real-time traffic information?
+Firstly, is the data that reflects the real-time traffic information.
 Secondly, the effectiveness and highly precise algorithms of short time traffic prediction.
-Dynamic navigation for vehicle navigation relies on the real-time traffic data (Liu et al., 2005).
+Dynamic navigation for vehicle navigation relies on the real-time traffic data (Liu et. al. 2005).
 Zhu et al. (2006) have addressed a model for emergency routing for escape plan.
 In this model, it emphasis on multi-dimensional and dynamic routing algorithm for vehicle emergency.
 The algorithm is based on the functional requirement analysis of 3D vehicle emergency routing.
 Detailed discussion about the efficiency analysis of shortest path algorithms can be found in Zhan and Noon's (1998) research.

 Navigating indoors and outdoors virtually need to have 'seamless' continuation between them.
 By using simulation (Jafari et. al 2003), it may improve the dynamic understanding of navigation.
 Some information will be temporarily unavailable in some special situation such as poor weather or technical problem, therefore the use of simulation information will provide continuous and dynamic support.
-Simulation of environment scenarios under different assumptions may minimize the costs and threats with a predicted manner.
+Simulation of environment scenarios under different assumptions, may minimize the costs and threats with a predicted manner.